desalasworks presents:

 My thanks go out to Marco of zingzing.co.uk for reminding me of the importance of optimizing JavaScript, and for teaching me some of the techniques below.

 Most of the techniques involve common sense once you have understood the underlying problem.
-I’ve categorised performance-enhancement techniques into 5 broad categories, each with an underlying problem and solution as follows:
+I’ve categorised them into 5 broad categories, each with an underlying problem and solution as follows:

 1. Avoid interaction with host objects

-Repeated interaction with host objects will kill your performance.
+Watch out for these guys.
+Repeated interaction with them will kill your performance.

 THE PROBLEM: